activecm/passer/README.md

 You're probably trying to sniff live as a non-root user.
 Either log in as root, use sudo/su, or work with pcap files.

-If passer crashes or won't work on your system, send me an email (Bill Stearns, william.l.stearns@gmail.com).
-It would be very helpful if you could include the error message, if any, and any details about your operating system.
+If passer crashes or won't work on your system, please make an issue that includes the error message, if any, and any details about your operating system.

 ### Output format